kahaos/codespaces-blank/README.md

 # codespaces-blank

-//Takes a post and then takes a sentence from the post before turning it into a tweet with out the need of an API
+Takes a post and then takes a sentence from the post before turning it into a tweet with out the need of an API

-// Not working currently.
+ Not working currently.
-//This is a WordPress plugin that generates a random sentence from a website's content and displays it in a dashboard widget.
+ This is a WordPress plugin that generates a random sentence from a website's content and displays it in a dashboard widget.
 It also provides a "send to Twitter" button that constructs a tweet from the sentence and sends it to Twitter.

 The plugin has several functions: